schiller-sql/chess4player/protocol.md

 ### `player-resigned`

-If a player has resigned while not in turn.
+If a player (including the client) has resigned while not in turn.
 Also given if a player leaves the room while not in turn.

 Content: